DemiAnderson/DemiAnderson/README.md

 ### Greetings!

-I’m Dmitry "Demi" Andreev, a Financial Management expert with a growing focus on Data Analysis.
+I’m Dmitry "Demi" Andreev, a Financial Analyst expert with a growing focus on Data Analysis.
 Currently, I’m deepening my knowledge in this field, and in the near future, I plan to expand into Machine Learning Engineering to further enhance my skills.

 ## Key Business Solutions I Offer: